 The programme is studied over four years full-time, based on 30 weeks attendance per annum.
 Students study either the Chinese or the Japanese language.
-For all students (whether starting ab initio at Level A language OR entering post- A level at Level B language), Stages 1, 2 and 4 of the programme are spent in residence attending Newcastle University, while Stage 3 is an intercalary year spent in China or Japan studying an approved language course at a host university.
+For all students (whether starting ab initio at Level A language OR entering post- A level at Level B language), Stages 1, 2 and 4 of the programme are spent in residence attending Newcastle University, while Stage 3 is an optional intercalating year (one semester or a full academic year) spent in China or Japan studying an approved language course at a host university.
 The School of Modern Languages has formal Undergraduate exchange agreements with a large number of universities in mainland China and Japan.
 Tuition fees in both directions are waived.
+Students also have the option to spend a Placement Year in the UK in Stage 3 will take one x 120 credit module, which is pass/fail but does not contribute to the final degree classification.

-The Year Abroad is fully accredited, and assessment is by means of an ePortfolio plus marks in language exams obtained at the host university.
-While all aspects of knowledge, understanding and language skills will be developed during the intercalary year, there will be particular opportunities for increasing intercultural awareness and understanding (A5), for developing self-study skills for language learning (C5), and for developing organisational and interpersonal skills (D3-5).
+For those who choose to take it, the Year Abroad is fully accredited, and assessment is by means of an ePortfolio plus marks in language exams obtained at the host university.
+While all aspects of knowledge, understanding and language skills will be developed during the intercalating year, there will be particular opportunities for increasing intercultural awareness and understanding (A5), for developing self-study skills for language learning (C5), and for developing organisational and interpersonal skills (D3-5).
 Students preparing a dissertation will have the opportunity to develop knowledge and intellectual skills in this area too (A4, B1-5).